 Do not just get a mold test, it is no different than the test kit from a home improvement store.
 We already know there are mold spores in the air.

-If you are in our service are and want a genuine mold inspection by a certified trained professional, give us a call or send an e-mail.
+If you are in our service area and want a genuine mold inspection by a certified trained professional, give us a call or send an e-mail.
 We can help, we can determine if you have an indoor mold problem.
-Mention this blog post and get $50.00 off your mold inspection.
+Mention this blog post and get $25.00 off your mold inspection.

 List of Molds Commonly Found In Homes